DSchof1/CBB-Stats/README.md

 &nbsp;

 <div style="text-align:justify;"> Matchup and Simulation tool for NCAA Division 1 Men's Basketball teams.
 This app predicts the score outcome of games and gives the probability a team will win.
-There is also a section to allow you to simulate the score of a game.
+There is also a section that allows you to simulate the score of a game based on probabilities.
 The app itself, <a href = "https://dschof1.shinyapps.io/cbb_stats/">College Basketball Matchup Predictor</a>, is hosted on Shinyapps. </div>

 &nbsp;